FractonicMind/Sacred0/README.md

 Large language models are built to predict — not to know.
 This leads to overconfident errors and hallucinations.

-**Sacred0 introduces the "Sacred Pause":**
+Sacred0 introduces the **Sacred Pause**:

 - A hesitation state embedded directly into the network
 - Not a post-hoc filter, but a structural conscience
-- A small but radical step toward **epistemic humility** in AI
+- A small but radical step toward epistemic humility in AI

 ---

 ## Features

-- ✅ Custom `TernaryNeuron` with interpretable outputs: `+1`, `0`, `-1`
+✅ Custom `TernaryNeuron` with interpretable outputs: +1 / 0 / -1
-- ✅ Simple PyTorch training loop with synthetic moral dataset
+✅ Simple PyTorch training loop with synthetic moral dataset
-- ✅ Configurable thresholds for pause/refuse behavior
+✅ Configurable thresholds for pause/refuse behavior
-- ✅ Prints final ternary decisions post-training
+✅ Prints final ternary decisions post-training

 ---